aramis-lab/clinica/docs/snippets/pipelines_options.md

 - `-cn` / `--caps-name`

 Use this option if you want to specify the name of the CAPS dataset that will be used inside the `dataset_description.json` file, at the root of the CAPS folder (see [CAPS Specifications](../CAPS/Specifications.md#the-dataset_descriptionjson-file) for more details).
 This works if this CAPS dataset does not exist yet, otherwise the existing name will be kept.
+--8<-- [end:all]

+--8<-- [start:freesurfer]
+- `-ap/--atlas_path` : In case you wish to use another atlas, specify its folder path with this option.
+Your atlas will need to be in FreeSurfer `gcs` format (e.g `hemisphere.atlasname_6p0.gcs`).
+The results will be stored in the same folder as the original results with additional files in `labels`, `stats` and `regional measures`.
+- `-overwrite/--overwrite_outputs` : Force the overwrite of output files in the CAPS folder with this option.
+--8<-- [end:freesurfer]